The Three Marys: Women at the tomb in art

 What may be the earliest known representation of three women visiting the tomb of Jesus is a fairly large fresco in the Dura-Europos church in the ancient city of Dura Europos on the Euphrates.
 The fresco was painted before the city's conquest and abandonment in AD 256, but it is from the 5th century that representations of either two or three women approaching a tomb guarded by an angel appear with regularity, and become the standard depiction of the Resurrection.
 They have continued in use even after 1100, when images of the Resurrection of Jesus in Christian art began to show the risen Christ himself.
 Examples are the Melisende Psalter and Peter von Cornelius's The Three Marys at the Tomb.
 Eastern icons continue to show either the Myrrhbearers or the Harrowing of Hell.

 The fifteenth-century Easter hymn "O filii et filiae" refers to three women going to the tomb on Easter morning to anoint the body of Jesus.
-The original Latin version of the hymn identifies the women as Mary Magdalene (Maria Magdalene), Mary of Joseph (et Iacobi), and Salome (et Salome).
+The original Latin version of the hymn identifies the women as Mary Magdalene (Maria Magdalene) and Mary of Joseph (et Iacobi).

 Legend in France

 A medieval legendary account had Mary Magdalene, Mary of Jacob and Mary Salome, Mark's Three Marys at the Tomb, or Mary Magdalene, Mary of Cleopas and Mary Salome, with Saint Sarah, the maid of one of them, as part of a group who landed near Saintes-Maries-de-la-Mer in Provence after a voyage from the Holy Land.
-The group sometimes includes Lazarus, who became bishop of Aix-en-Provence, and Joseph of Arimathea.
+The group sometimes includes Lazarus, who became bishop of Aix-en-Provence, Mary of Bethany, his sister, and Joseph of Arimathea.
 They settled at Saintes-Maries-de-la-Mer, where their relics are a focus of the Pilgrimage to Saintes-Maries-de-la-Mer.
 The feast of the Three Marys was celebrated mainly in France and Italy, and was accepted by the Carmelite Order into their liturgy in 1342.

 The Church of the Saintes Maries de la Mer is said to hold their relics.